arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 Industry 4.0, prototyping, robotics, data logging

 # Features
 **Note**: This board needs the Portenta X8 for full functionality.
-Not all features are available with the Portenta H7.
+Not all features are available with the Arduino® Portenta H7.

 *   **High Density connectors compatible with Portenta family**
 *   **Memory**